vitaliiU/manual/js.md

 ## Inclusion_attributes

-as rule script include on end Body scripts are executed in order
+as rule script include on end Body</br>
+scripts are executed in order

 ```jsx